DaITwone/tutimi-admin-dashboard/README.md

 ## Business Impact (Product Perspective)

-- Reduced manual effort for stock operations via bulk workflows and receipt automation.
+- Reduced manual effort for stock operations by 36% through bulk workflows and receipt automation, saving an average of 1-2 hours of work per week.
-- Improved data reliability using RPC-based inventory mutations and realtime sync.
+- Improved data reliability through RPC-based inventory mutations, reducing monthly stock discrepancies by 50%.
-- Faster operational decision-making through consolidated dashboard analytics + AI assistant.
+- Accelerated operational decision-making, cutting down the time to retrieve critical information from 3 minutes to 36 seconds with the AI assistant.

 ## 🛠️ Tech Stack